 “The Best Way to Save People From Suicide”

 Mr. Cherkis opens his piece with a hard-hitting introduction of two of his main characters.
-And, remember, this is real life.
+And keep in mind, this is real life.

 Amanda, a 29-year-old nurse, decided at 5:30 on a Friday morning she was going to take her life when she got home from work.